zeropointnothing/koulouri/README.md

 the album flag. for commands that support it, will switch them to 'album mode'.

+## tui

+`-c, --curses`

+start Takali using the built in TUI, powered by the Curses library.

+note that curses support is only likely to work on UNIX/Linux systems, and Windows users may experience issues. thus, it is only imported when this flag is supplied.

 # credits

 takali wouldn't be possible without these projects <3: